-Earlier in the spring and summer, Fairmont Hotels & Resorts had put out a very compelling promotion known as “Stay Close”, which was essentially a “buy one, get one free” deal at many of Fairmont’s top properties, including some of Canada’s famous grand railway hotels.
+In the spring and fall of 2020, Fairmont Hotels & Resorts had put out a very compelling promotion known as “Stay Close”.
+This was essentially a “buy one, get one free” deal at many of Fairmont’s top properties, including some of Canada’s famous grand railway hotels.

 Every Second Night Free